 Barry D. Weiss, MD

-Dr. Weiss is currently medical editor of FP Essentials, the monthly monograph series published by the American Academy of Family Physicians (AAFP) that is one of AAFP’s largest education programs.
-He is also associate medical editor of American Family Physician.
-He served for 18 years (1992-2010) as editor of Family Medicine, national journal of the Society of Teachers of Family Medicine.
-He was also series editor of McGraw-Hill’s 20 Common Problems textbooks, which included Dr. Weiss’s texts on 20 Common Problems in Primary Care and 20 Common Surgical Problems in Primary Care.
+Dr. Weiss is the associate medical editor of American Family Physician, published by the American Academy of Family Physicians.
+He served for 17 years (2007-2024) as editor of FP Essentials, a monthly clinical monograph series published by AAFP, and for 18 years (1992-2010) as editor of Family Medicine, the national journal of the Society of Teachers of Family Medicine.
+He was also series editor of McGraw-Hill’s 20 Common Problems textbooks, which included Dr. Weiss’s texts on 20 common problems in primary care and 20 common surgical problems in primary care.

 Dr. Weiss and his wife, Joyce, are avid tandem bicyclists, hikers and backpackers.
-They have enjoyed these activities throughout Arizona, Alaska and around the world.
+They have enjoyed these activities all around the world.

 Degrees